 Keeping in line with its mission, Hi offers discounted admission to young filmmakers and work produced in Harlem or Upper Manhattan & the Bronx, about the area and its history or featuring key cast or crew members from Uptown NY.
 We award the best local work and hope you will join us for the magic in May 2020.

 Hi has since become known as the festival that "brings the world to Harlem and Harlem to the world".
-Filmmakers and attendees have journeyed from across the globe to experience this five day event consisting of film screenings in state of the art facilities, celebrity-filled awards ceremonies, networking events and Harlem's unsurpassed night-life and history.
+Filmmakers and attendees have journeyed from across the globe to experience this four day event consisting of film screenings in state of the art facilities, celebrity-filled awards ceremonies, networking events and Harlem's unsurpassed night-life and history.